b3b0/shellar/README.md

 3. **Launch the Application:**

-   Find shellar.io in your Applications folder and start managing your SSH connections.
+   Find shellar.io in your Applications and start managing your SSH connections.

+## What's left to do for v1.0?

+### Must Have
+- total encryption of user connection files
+- more robust encryption method
+- ability to export and import connections.json
+- cleaner home screen
+- more modern UI
+- ability to organize connections into folders, drag and drop in connection pane
+- clean up janky AppleScript commands

+#### Nice to Have
+- twisted python shared object for RDP connections
+- custom terminal emulator that can be tabbed in main TK window

 ## Call to Action